THE LONG HORSE RIDE – BEIJING TO LONDON AND BEYOND.

 Unfortunately Peng Wenchao was not present as he had to return to Beijing ten days earlier due to illness in the family.

-On August 17th 2010 I set out from the other side of the Chinese/Kazakh border, reaching my 2010 aimed destination of Kyzlorda on October 11th, and on
+On August 17th 2010 I set out from the other side of the Chinese/Kazakh border, reaching my 2010 aimed destination of Kyzlorda on October 11th 2010.
+In April 2011 Rowena and I set out on the next leg of the ride across the Kazakh steppes and past the Aral Sea to Atyrau.

 Rowena and Megan riding Bolashak and Zorbee arrive in Europe on May 22nd 2011 after crossing the bridge over the River Ural in Atyrau, Kazakhstan.